DKirikov/Unity3D_CFG/README.md

 Mono develop & Unity.

-CFG - Collectible Figures Game
+CFG - Collectible Figures Game.
 This is a game about battles between some collectible figures.
 All figures were take from Unity Store.